 10 Must Read Articles About ADHD in School

-Getting Involved in Your Child's Education - When parents are involved in their child's education they do better, getting higher grades and having better social skills.
-They have a better chance of graduating high school and going on to college.
-But what does "being involved" mean?
+What does “being involved” mean?
 Does it mean you have to give up time at work to be at the school, volunteering your time?
 Should you chaperone every field trip?
 Offer to help in the classroom?
-Fortunately, there are many different ways to be involved in your child's education, even when you work full time.
+Fortunately, there are many different ways to be involved in your child’s education, even when you work full time.
 This article gives you 10 ways to let your child know his education matters to you.

-Talking to Your Child's Teacher - Communication with your child's teacher is important for his success.
-You want to view the teacher as a partner in your child's education and develop a good working relationship.
+Communication with your child’s teacher is important for his success.
+You want to view the teacher as a partner in your child’s education and develop a good working relationship.
 Start this year off by going over these tips before meeting with a teacher.

-Making the Most of the School Year - When your child reaches high school, school becomes more demanding.
+When your child reaches high school, school becomes more demanding.
 Teachers expect teens to be more self-sufficient and may not accept assignments that are late.
 This article provides tips for helping your teen get organized for the upcoming school year.

-Sample Completed IEP - If you are just starting the process of having an IEP or Section 504 in place for your child, this sample will give you an idea of what information is included.
+If you are just starting the process of having an IEP or Section 504 in place for your child, this sample will give you an idea of what information is included.

-10 Suggestions for Winning the Homework Wars - Many children with ADHD have problems with homework: they may have written the assignment wrong or didn't write it at all, they may forget to do it or spend hours completing the work only to not hand it in.
+Many children with ADHD have problems with homework: they may have written the assignment wrong or didn’t write it at all, they may forget to do it or spend hours completing the work only to not hand it in.
 Find tips to make homework time easier.